Anbeeld/ACAI/docs/analysis.md

 Additional logic in the empty-tile construction pass:

 - strategic resource buildings: Alien Pets (XZoo/Animal Lab with `tech_alien_life_studies`) and Betharian power plants (`tech_mine_betharian`)
-- research lab realignment: detects mismatched labs (e.g. physics tile with biolab) and demolishes/rebuilds with the correct lab type
-- machine intelligences are excluded from all food-related building logic
+- machine intelligences are excluded from all food-related building logic (33+ `auth_machine_intelligence` checks across building files)

 The logic is guarded by helper triggers such as:

 - tile yield detectors for food, minerals, energy, research, strategic resources, and blank tiles
 - "important building" lists
 - planet suitability checks
-- Rogue Servitor organic-pop restrictions (26+ instances of `acai_rogue_servitors_not_organic` checks)
+- Rogue Servitor organic-pop restrictions (28-30 instances of `acai_rogue_servitors_not_organic` checks)
+- Rogue Servitor handling is also present in dedicated files: `gai_bio_trophy.1` and `.2` manage bio-trophy placement and nutrient-paste building when food is insufficient on Rogue Servitor empires at peace.
+There are 28-30 `acai_rogue_servitors_not_organic` checks across the building system.

 #### Habitat construction